symfoni/brreg-docs/source/includes/_sdk.md

 --------- | ------- | -----------
-fromUuid|string| From which UUID shall the operator remove shares. numberOfSharesToRedeem|number| Amount of shares to remove. options|optional|A object detailed with the following parameters. data|optional| This can be an arbitrary blob of data that companies can utilize in different ways. partition|optional|The class of the shares to redeem. operatorData|optional|This can be an arbitrary blob of data that companies can   in different ways.
+fromUuid|string| From which UUID shall the operator remove shares. numberOfSharesToRedeem|number| Amount of shares to remove. options|(optional) object|A object detailed with the following parameters. data|string| This can be an arbitrary blob of data that companies can utilize in different ways. partition|string|The class of the shares to redeem. operatorData|string|This can be an arbitrary blob of data that companies can   in different ways.